intel/pepc/docs/guide-examples.md

 Source: Model Specific Register (MSR)
  - Bus clock speed: '100MHz' for CPUs 0-87 (all CPUs)
  - Min.
 CPU operating frequency: '800MHz' for CPUs 0-87 (all CPUs)
  - Max.
-CPU efficiency frequency: '1.2GHz' for CPUs 0-87 (all CPUs)
- - Max.
 CPU turbo frequency: '3.6GHz' for CPUs 0-87 (all CPUs)
  - EPB: '7' for CPUs 0-87 (all CPUs)
 ```